 The Dinner Party Download airs weekly on more than 120 public radio stations (see all), including New York, Southern California, Washington D.C., Philadelphia, Boston, Seattle, Houston, Detroit and Minneapolis/St. Paul.
-The podcast is consistently ranked as one of the top culture shows on iTunes.
+Its companion podcast is consistently ranked as one of the top culture shows on iTunes.
 The show is produced by American Public Media, the company behind A Prairie Home Companion.
 Millions of other folks know Brendan and Rico from their work on the popular public radio shows Marketplace and Take Two, where they dish out dinner party talking points.
 They’ve also appeared on the The Splendid Table, public radio’s top food show; on TV shows like Top Chef: Masters, Last Call With Carson Daly and Rocco’s Dinner Party; in The Los Angeles Times; and in the design magazine Dwell.
 Listen here:

 Your Hosts and Party Planners